 Under Connecticut law, the authority for homeland security functions in Connecticut is assigned to the Division of Emergency Management and Homeland Security (DEMHS), a division of the Department of Emergency Services and Public Protection (DESPP).
-Currently the CT Fusion Center, known as the Connecticut Intelligence Center (CTIC), is under the auspices of the Connecticut Division of State Police (CSP) within DESPP.
-CSP also operates the state's Critical Infrastructure Protection Unit as well as the Cybercrimes Investigation Unit.
-These units coordinate cyber, intelligence and counter terrorism functions in Connecticut in order to protect the state from terrorist attacks and violent crime.
+The Connecticut Intelligence Center (CTIC) serves as the homeland security component within DEMHS.

 Statewide homeland security planning and the coordination of pass-through funding to regional entities falls under the Division of Emergency Management and Homeland Security.
 The Homeland Security Working Group assists DEMHS in evaluating current capabilities and developing/revising the goals, objectives and implementation steps of the strategy to meet any gaps in capabilities.
 The federally required Statewide Homeland Security Strategy is developed in collaboration with this working group.
 The operational and planning functions work together to ensure a coordinated response to a homeland security threat or situation.